paulscode/pi-lightshow/README.md

     Time (in seconds) when the first note of the prelude begins
 ### preludeTempo = 0.7365142857
-    Time (in seconds) between each beat in the prelude Calculate by subtracting timestamp of last beat (before tempo slows) from preludeStart and dividing by total beats
+    Time (in seconds) between each beat in the prelude Calculate by subtracting timestamp of last beat in the prelude (before tempo slows) from preludeStart and dividing by total beats
 ### mainStart = 33.078
     Time (in seconds) when the first note of the main song begins
 ### mainTempo = 0.96616875
-    Time (in seconds) between each beat in the main song Calculate by subtracting timestamp of last beat from start and dividing by total beats
+    Time (in seconds) between each beat in the main song Calculate by subtracting timestamp of last beat in the main song from mainStart and dividing by total beats

 These values can be determined from any editor that visualizes the audio and displays timestamps, such as Audacity.